project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 * [`robius-url-handler`]: register your Rust app as the default handler for a URL scheme or file association
 * [`robius-keychain`]: store and retrieve secure data/passwords from the platform's secure storage facility
     * This crate was written from scratch, but we discovered [`keyring-rs`] shortly after finishing it.
 We intend to contribute our additional features, mostly Android support, into `keyring-rs`.
-* [`robius-file-dialog`]: display a native dialog for picking a file, directory, or image
+* [`robius-dialog`]: (WIP) display a native dialog for showing a message or allowing the user to pick a file, directory, image, etc.
-    * This is a custom implementation for iOS and Android, but uses [`rfd`] under the hood for Desktop platforms.
+    * This offers a custom implementation for iOS and Android, but uses [`rfd`] under the hood for Desktop platforms.

 We've also released some "lower-level" crates that aren't intended for direct use by an app developer, but they'd be useful for other developers that want to create their own platform abstractions.
 The above crates depend on these in various ways.